 One screen divided in two.

-The split screen technique has long been known in the film industry, with early examples dating back to the silent movies days of the early 20th century, and it is still a popular device in by film and tv today.
+The split screen technique has long been known in the film industry, with early examples dating back to the silent movies days of the early 20th century, and it is still a popular device in film and TV today.

 A split-screen layout is in use when full-screen elements are divided into two or more vertical parts.
 A scene from the film “Scott Pilgrim vs the World”

 However, this is a relatively new technique for the web design industry.
-Split screens only became popular around mid-2016 and now we have more and more websites which use this design pattern.
+Split screen website designs became popular around mid-2016 and now can see more and more split screen website examples.
 There are a few reasons why this design pattern became so popular:

 One screen, two messages in Dropbox Guides